Homemade Cinnamon Swirl Bread

-- Grease a 9x5 inch loaf pan with butter or spray with nonstick spray.
-In a small bowl, toss remaining 1/4 cup sugar, the cinnamon, and raisins together.
+- Grease a 9x5-inch loaf pan with butter or spray with nonstick spray.
+In a small bowl, toss remaining 1/4 cup sugar, the cinnamon, and raisins (if using) together.
 Set aside.

-- Punch down the dough and turn out onto a floured work surface.
-Lightly flour your rolling pin and roll the dough into a 9-inch square.
-Sprinkle the cinnamon/sugar mixture on top, leaving a 1-inch border around the sides.
-Roll the dough up very tightly into a log.
-Pinch the edges to seal the seams.
-Then, place into prepared loaf pan, bottom seam side down.
-Cover loosely and allow to rise in a warm environment once again-- until the dough rises to the top of the pan, about 45 minutes - 1 hour.
+- Punch down the dough to release the air.
+Place dough on a lightly floured work surface and with a floured rolling pin, shape into a 9x18-inch rectangle.
+Sprinkle the cinnamon sugar mixture on top, leaving a 1-inch border around the sides.
+Roll the dough up very tightly into a 9-inch log.
+Pinch the ends to seal.
+Place into prepared loaf pan bottom seam side down.
+Cover loosely and allow to rise in a warm environment until the dough rises to the top of the pan, about 45 minutes - 1 hour.

-- Higher protein flour like bread flour is required for this bread recipe because of its strong gluten formation and high rise.
-Using all-purpose will yield a flimsy bread with gaps between the layers of swirl.
+- Higher protein flour like bread flour is best for this bread recipe because of its strong gluten formation and high rise.
+All-purpose flour will yield a flimsy bread.

-- If you do not have a stand mixer fitted with a hook attachment, you can mix the ingredients together with a wooden spoon or rubber spatula, then knead the dough by hand for 6-8 minutes.
+- If you do not have a stand mixer fitted with a hook attachment, you can mix the ingredients together with a wooden spoon or rubber spatula, then knead the dough by hand as directed in step 3.